-This post is authored by Tawishi Beria and Rakshit Assudani, fifth year B.B.A.
+This post is authored by Tawishi Beria and Rakshit Assudani, fifth-year students of B.B.A.
 LL.B.
-(Hons.) students at Jindal Global Law School.
+(Hons.) at Jindal Global Law School, Sonipat.

 In assessing whether any form of protection can be extended to various kinds of Intellectual Property (“IP”) by way of a range of rights, the first point of enquiry is that of subject matter eligibility.[i]
 In this post, the authors seek to analyse the different methods used to identify the same, in the wake of technological and digital advancements that have led to the creation of complex forms of IP that cannot be put in strait-jacket criteria.
 The article primarily looks at three kinds of IP: copyright and patents which are classified using exhaustive lists, and trademark which has a relatively broader criterion.

 In the past, owing to technological advancements, copyright laws throughout the world have managed to evolve from time to time.[ii]
 However, the contemporary context, characterised by the internet and technology, poses a serious challenge to the copyright regime.
 In India, Sections 13 and 14 of the Copyright Act, 1957 enlists categories of works affording protection to literary, dramatic, and musical works, artistic works, cinematographic films and sound recordings.
 If a work does not fall in any of these categories, copyright over such work cannot be granted; essentially creating a closed list system.
 The legislature has been proactive in ensuring that the Indian Act covers new forms of expression like computer programs, databases, and multimedia works.[iii]
 However, due to the dynamic nature of technology and digitalisation, the emergence of new and complex forms of expression are bound to escalate in the near future.